 - apply facts

-lays down the neurological pathways that put facts into memory.
+This technique is simple and lays down the neurological pathways that put facts into memory.
 It’s also a lot less daunting to break a revision session into five short 10 minute sections, plus you get to play in the middle without feeling guilty.
 What’s not to like?